Natural Hoof Care For The Traditional Farrier

 That being said, natural hoof care is first and foremost about education.

 Most of what you’ll learn when you decide to dig deeper into natural hoof care is that you need to think back to what you “use to do” and do the opposite.
 You’ll be in pretty good shape if you take this advice.
-In other words, if you’re starting with a clean slate, there’s no baggage to clear, but if you have traditional training and thought patterns, then you may have a harder time.
+In other words, if you’re starting with a clean slate, there’s no baggage to clear, but if you have conventional training and thought patterns, then you may have a harder time.
 Who knows, I could be wrong.

-Again… what is important?
+Again, what is important?

-Education AND change in thought patterns.
+Education and change in thought patterns.

 Education Step One

-If you’re a traditional farrier and you want to know where to start, I would first start with an introduction to natural hoof care.
-The best introduction on natural hoof care that is available today on video is Pete Ramey’s “Under The Horse” DVD series.
+If you’re a conventional farrier and you want to know where to start, I would first start with an introduction to natural hoof care.
+The best introduction on natural hoof care that is available today on video is Pete Ramey’s Under The Horse DVD series.

 I hosted two Pete Ramey clinics over the years when he was still traveling around the country and putting on clinics.
 Each clinic was full of foundational information you must understand.
 The clinic which he used to put on is now available on DVD.
-I plan to do a review of his DVD series in one of my future articles, but for now it’s important that you first start with “Under The Horse”.
+I plan to do a review of his DVD series in one of my future articles, but for now it’s important that you first start with Under The Horse.

 Education Step Two